LeadWoods0902/DandD_Nightmare_Plague/Narrative/2 - Currencies of the Empire/- Session Notes -.md

-Introduce the concept of several
+Introduce the concept of several currencies